citizenspress/campuscoalition2/content/campus/ottawa-feb26.md

 ---
-title: "Ottawa PSE Coalition Meeting: Feb 26"
+campuses:
+- Ottawa Campuses
+categories:
+- Local Meetings
-date: 2019-02-20
+date: "2019-02-20"
+description: The Ottawa PSE Coalition invites you and your members to attend our upcoming coalition meeting.
+We are a group of students and community members that are concerned about the announced changes to OSAP and post-secondary funding as well as how student fees will be collected.
+We know that these changes will cause uncertain work conditions for staff and faculty, less access to education and lower the value of students’ education.
 linktitle: Ottawa PSE Coaltion
 thumbnail: /img/ottawa-coalition.png
-description: "The Ottawa PSE Coalition invites you and your members to attend our upcoming coalition meeting.
-We are a group of students and community members that are concerned about the announced changes to OSAP and post-secondary funding as well as how student fees will be collected.
-We know that these changes will cause uncertain work conditions for staff and faculty, less access to education and lower the value of students’ education."
-categories: ["Local Meetings"]
-campuses: ["Ottawa Campuses"]
+title: 'Ottawa PSE Coalition Meeting: Feb 26'
 ---

 - Tuesday, February 26